marmari9/sparta-docker-deployment/README.md

-# Task: Running the Node.js v20 Sparta Test App in a Docker Container
+# Task 8: Running the Node.js v20 Sparta Test App in a Docker Container

 ## 1. Create a New Project Folder
 Each Docker project needs its own `Dockerfile`, so we create a separate directory: